Engineering Building Oval | LEED Silver | Photo: © Art Howard Photography

 Identify an appropriate rating system

-The following 40/60 rule provides guidance for making a decision when several rating systems appear to be appropriate for a project.
-To use this rule, first assign a rating system to each square foot or square meter of the building, and then choose the most appropriate rating system based on the resulting percentages.
+The following 40/60 rule provides guidance for making a decision when several rating systems appear appropriate for a project.
+To use this rule, first, assign a rating system to each square foot or square meter of the building and then choose the most appropriate rating system based on the resulting percentages.
 The entire gross floor area of a LEED project must be certified under a single rating system and is subject to all prerequisites and attempted credits in that rating system, regardless of mixed construction or space usage type.

 LEED for Building Design and Construction (BD+C)